The lawsuit stemmed from a state investigation into former Amityville...

 The department has said its yearslong investigation into DeVuono is ongoing.

 A similar suit filed in state court was dismissed Oct.
-1 where a judge noted parents had choices: obtain required vaccinations, undergo blood tests that could detect antibodies, or home-school their children.
+1, with a judge noting parents had choices: Obtain required vaccinations, undergo blood tests that could detect antibodies, or home-school their children.

 In a court filing submitted Sept.
-24 in that case, Joseph Giovannetti, director of the state Health Department’s Bureau of Investigations, said his team has found evidence that DeVuono provided thousands of fraudulent pediatric vaccinations against "life-threatening, vaccine-preventable diseases" like measles and polio.
+24 in that case, Joseph Giovannetti, director of the state Health Department’s Division of Legal Affairs’ Bureau of Investigations, said his team has found evidence that DeVuono provided thousands of fraudulent pediatric vaccinations against "life-threatening, vaccine-preventable diseases" such as measles and polio.

 The plaintiffs, he wrote, were asking the judge to ignore the public health risk inherent in having dozens of students "concentrated in Long Island schools whose only proof of immunization against potentially deadly diseases comes from a criminally convicted vaccination fraudster who has been stripped of her license and has fled the state altogether."